Glucosamine is a natural compound found in cartilage — the tough tissue that cushions joints.

 Research on glucosamine use for specific conditions shows:

 - Osteoarthritis.
-Oral use of glucosamine sulfate might provide some pain relief for people with osteoarthritis of the knee, hip or spine.
+Oral use of glucosamine sulfate might provide some pain relief for people with osteoarthritis of the knee.
+Some research shows that it may also help slow knee joint degeneration associated with osteoarthritis.
+More studies are needed to determine the benefits of glucosamine sulfate supplements for osteoarthritis of the hip, spine or hand.

 - Rheumatoid arthritis.
-Early research suggests that oral use of glucosamine hydrochloride might reduce pain related to rheumatoid arthritis when compared with placebo, an inactive substance.
+Early research suggests that oral use of glucosamine hydrochloride might reduce pain related to rheumatoid arthritis.
 However, researchers didn't see an improvement in inflammation or the number of painful or swollen joints.

 When considering glucosamine, read product labels carefully to make sure you choose the correct form.
-While glucosamine sulfate has been studied for treatment of arthritis, there's no clinical evidence to support the use of N-acetyl glucosamine in treating arthritis.
+There's less clinical evidence to support the use of N-acetyl glucosamine in treating osteoarthritis, and more research is needed to confirm its benefits.

 Safety and side effects